Looking for more personalized help, or ready to get started?

 Cryptolocker/Filecoder accesses target machines via Remote Desktop Protocol (RDP).
 This is a Windows utility that allows other users to access your desktop remotely.
 Disabling RDP can go a long way in protecting your machine from remote attacks.

 Security is always a shared responsibility between you and your employees.
-Therefore, always ensure that you carry out routine, updated employee training on your system and network security, threat assessment, and their role in fighting cybercrime.
+Therefore, always ensure that you carry out routine, updated employee training on your system and network security, threat assessment, and their role in fighting cybercrime and ransomware prevention.

 Malware authors often count on people running outdated software that has known vulnerabilities they can exploit for their personal or financial gain.
 Regular software updates can significantly decrease the potential for attacks.
 This is because some vendors release regular security updates as well as emergency updates.